mahoney1/test/eploy-to-fabric-multi-org.md

 4. Next, start the BYFN network - additional flags (to the `byfn.sh` script below) must be specified, as we're using CouchDB as the world state database (different to that specified on the Fabric BYFN page) - we also want to start a Certificate Authority (CA) for **each** organization.

- 5. Execute the following commands in sequence from the `first-network` directory.
+5. Execute the following commands in sequence from the `first-network` directory:

     ./byfn.sh -m generate
     ./byfn.sh -m up -s couchdb -a